 There are a number of possibilities for lunchtime food provision.
 Snacks can be obtained on site from the vending machine located in the Hoyle building.
 On Wednesdays the Institute of Astronomy organises a bread and cheese lunch at 12.30 pm.
 This precedes the seminars.
 Off-site there are several possibilities for canteen style food (CMS and the Cavendish Laboratory) and a full range of meals at the Hauser Forum as well.
 Also sandwiches, salads, crisps and cakes can be bought from Victoria's Van, which arrives outside the IoA main entrance at approximately 13:00 Monday to Friday.

 Part III students are given full access to the Institute of Astronomy Science Cluster.
-A Common Terminal Area (CTA) is available for student use in the Observatory Building.
+A limited number of bookable dedicated terminals are available in Library Room B at the Institute of Astronomy,

 A 5-lecture "Introduction to Unix and Computing" course is given at the start of the Michaelmas Term in order to familiarise students with the operating system and use of the Science Cluster.